RTradeLtd/TxPB/doc/CONFIGURATION.md

 Configuration Options:

-* `blockstoreCaching` is used to enable a bloom+arc cache that sits ontop of the blockstore, which can be used to improve query performance and reduce disk IO at the cost of increased memory consumption.
+* `blockstoreCaching` is used to enable a bloom+arc cache that sits on top of the blockstore, which can be used to improve query performance and reduce disk IO at the cost of increased memory consumption.
 * `lowPower` is used to enable preference for settings friendly to low power devices.
 * `pubsub` is used to enable the libp2p pubsub subsystem.
 It is disabled by default.
 * `namesys` is used to enable the libp2p name resolution subsystem which provdies support for resolving IPNS, ENS, DNSLink, and more.
 It is disabled by default.